alitskevich/arrmatura/README.md

 # Arrmatura

-The "components-on-arrows" framework.

-## Definitions

-`Arrmatura` provides an ultimate `specification-as-code` approach to develop a data-driven systems by defining and composing components of any kind.
+`Arrmatura` introduces an ultimate `specification-as-a-code` approach to develop a data-driven systems by defining and composing components in a declarative way.

-It is intended to be
+`Arrmatura` is intended to be
  - declarative and codeless as much as possible
  - non-obtrusive, platform-independent
  - reactive and functional oriented
  - easy to learn and get started.

- ## Purpose

 `Arrmatura` is a minimalistic UI framework, that enriches the pure HTML with components, arrows and pipes.

-Although born-for-dom, it is also may be adopted to develop wide range of modular component-based applications.
+Born-for-dom, it is also may be adopted to develop wide range of modular component-based applications.

 # Get Started